minvws/nl-kat-coordination/docs/source/user-manual/glossary.rst

 Glossary
 ========

+Becoming familiar with new tools can be daunting.
 In this glossary you will find the most commonly used terms in OpenKAT with it's definition.
+We hope this helps to make your life easier.

 .. list-table:: Glossary